Molt/ue4-vive-modular-pawn-bp/README.md

 ### 10_ChessBoard
 A piece-moving demo.
 Select a piece, select an unoccupied tile, and it'll move over there.

+### 11_Baseball
+An enhanced physics demo.
+The collision of the ball is handled by normal UE4 physics, and a set of hooks in the On Over events allow the trigger to be used to add extra impact when the ball is hit.

 <hr/>

 ## To Do